-Equipment
+Property and Equipment

-Equipment are stated at cost less accumulated depreciation and impairment in value, if any.
+Property and equipment are stated at cost less accumulated depreciation and impairment in value, if any.

 The initial cost of equipment comprises its purchase price and any directly attributable costs of bringing the asset to its working condition and location for its intended use.